The North Carolina Workers’ Compensation Guide was created by H. Bright Linder to help residents obtain maximum compensation for their claim.

 The other day someone called me up and said, “I’ve been injured on the job and I may have to have surgery.
 I still don’t understand why I might need an attorney.
 My employer has always been good to me, and I trust them.”
 When you’re in this situation, you have changed.
 The relationship between you and your employer has changed, though through no fault of yours.
 Your injury may even make you a different worker for your employer.
 Your employer is interested in you because of what you can do for them— that’s why they gave you a job, and your injury may interfere with that.

 Your employer knows your rights, and they know their rights.
 Most people injured on the job have never taken a course in high school or even college on what to do when you’re injured on the job and what your rights are.
 A workers’ compensation attorney is going to be able to tell you what your rights are, and assert those rights for you, and prevent the employer that knows their rights and your rights from taking advantage of you.
 You need an experienced workers’ compensation attorney.
-Call our office and we will be glad to assist you in North Carolina.
+Call our office and we will be glad to assist you in Richmond County, NC.

 Being Released to Return to Work

 In North Carolina, if you have an accepted claim and you’ve been required to go to a company doctor, there’s a reason why the company wants you to see that doctor.
 A lot of the time, one of the reasons is because they know that the company doctor is going to rate and release you, and evaluate you for restrictions in a way that the company wants to happen so that they can terminate your checks.
 The company will do that whether or not you can truly return to work or not.
 If the company does that and you return to work, and you find out that you can’t do it, you’re at the mercy of your company.
 Sometimes the company will send you back to the doctor, while other companies will figure out a way to fire you and blame it on something totally unrelated to your injury on the job, when everybody in the world knows it’s exactly related to your injury on the job.